 Amanda and her brother Scott (Jack Pearson, Shark Season) are searching for their missing father Nathan (Richard Grieco, Minutes to Midnight, Attack of the Unknown).
 Vera runs the company that sent him into the jungle.
 Neither are happy to see each other.
 But that hostility is nothing compared to what they get from the local wildlife who work together to try and kill them.
 Could it have something to do with the strange artifact that got dug up in the prologue?
 Would The Asylum have spent money on it if it didn’t?

 Jungle Run was written by Marc Gottlieb whose previous credits include Aquarium of the Dead and, one of the few Asylum films I like, Triassic World.
 The film is director Noah Luke’s first feature although he has considerable experience in the camera department on films ranging from Badlands of Kain to Asteroid-a-Geddon and Glenn Danzig’s upcoming Death Rider in the House of Vampires.

 I have to admit, they’ve actually done a pretty good job.
 Being from The Asylum, Jungle Run has a lot more talk than action, but it’s kept interesting and not blatantly expository.
 There’s even the occasional gem like Lebecq’s gruff “Men die.
 Legends do not.” when talking about the jungle deity that may be responsible for what’s going on.

 The animal attacks range from venomous dart frogs that look good individually but in groups resemble solid coloured hopping Easter eggs to kamikaze piranha that leap out of the water after their prey and are willing to die to sabotage the boat’s engine and try to chew through the boat’s hull.

-Once they’re off the river and in the jungle there’s crocodiles, giant snakes, spiders and hostile tribes to deal with.
+Once they’re off the river and in the jungle there are crocodiles, giant snakes, spiders, and hostile tribes to deal with.
 As well as Curupira, a pissed-off Jungle God.
 Jungle Run had me thinking of movies like Curucu, Beast of the Amazon, and The Flame Barrier that I would stay up to all hours watching on TV as a kid.
 That includes the kind of science that has giant Venus Flytraps growing in the Amazon Basin when the plant is only found in the Carolinas.